 Delaney grew up in Alexandria, VA and recently graduated from VCU.
 Her work has been published or is forthcoming in Crab Fat Magazine, Cleaning Up Glitter Literary Journal, Gravitas Magazine, and various VCU projects.
 A few of her many literary inspirations are Alice Walker, James Howe, Carmen Maria Machado, and Neil Gaiman.
 When she is not watching every Colin Firth movie ever made or hoarding lipstick like a really lame dragon, she is exploring the urban fantasy genre, finding ways to merge horror and humor, and writing run-on sentences.
 She currently is working on grad school applications and preparing for hand-to-hand combat with Stephen King.

 Imaan Shaikh is a rising senior at Virginia Commonwealth University, and first came to Richmond five years ago.
 Her passion is creative writing.
 Her poems have been published in VCU’s Pwatem art magazine.
 After graduation, she aims to pursue a graduate degree in writing and follow her dream of becoming a screenwriter.
 When not working towards her degree, you can find her reading or writing fiction/poetry, listening to music, or painting.

-Marianna Smith is an Illustrator, Fine Artist, and Concept Designer based in Richmond, Virginia.
+Marianna Smith is an Illustrator and Concept Designer based in Richmond, Virginia.
 While she specializes in traditional ink wash and watercolor paintings of landscapes and figures, Smith is flexible and works with other media and subjects.
 She finds excitement in experimentation and is always playing with different media to discover interesting ways of conveying visual messages.